rcitton-oracle/ODyS-TIG/README.md

 ```
     Note:
     '/Users/<username>/GIT/ODyS-TIG' must be the same path defined by 'MACOS_HOST_PROJECT_PATH' in 'config.env'
-    '/ODyS-TIG' (on Tahoe), '/var/home/core/ODyS-TIG' (on Sequoia) must be the same path defined by 'VM_MOUNT_ROOT' in 'config.env'
+    '/ODyS-TIG' must be the same path defined by 'VM_MOUNT_ROOT' in 'config.env'

 ---